nishajagan/nishajagan.github.io/chinookdb.md

-20. Provide a query that shows the invoices associated with each sales agent.
-The resultant table should include the Sales Agent's full name.
+**20. Provide a query that shows the invoices associated with each sales agent.
+The resultant table should include the Sales Agent's full name.**
 ```sql
 SELECT   e.firstname,
          e.lastname,